serkansevilgen/serkansevilgen.github.io/events.md

 - **Works for Loudspeakers**
 Wellington (New Zealand), 31 Jul 2024
-My piece "Strng Wnd" (2019) is part of the concert program
+My piece "Strng Wnd" (2019) is part of 28th installment of the concert series, [Works for Loudspeakers](Works for Loudspeakers)
 [Post](https://www.facebook.com/events/470594068938207/?post_id=474592498538364&view=permalink)

 - **Compophonic Sessions Vol. 1**